york135/CTC_CE_for_AST/readme.md

 Again, `yaml_path` is the path to the config file, `prediction_output_prefix` specifies the prefix of the pickle files where the model predictions are.
 After an extremely time-consuming hyper-parameter searching process, the best onset and offset threshold for each model checkpoint will be written to `predicted_threshold_output_path`, and the model performance using these best thresholds will be written to  `model_performance_output_path`.

 In our experiments reported in the paper, we used the whole MIR-ST500 training set for hyper-parameter searching.
-Under this setting, this step would take **a lot of** times (sometimes even longer than the model training process itself).
+Under this setting, this step would take **a lot of** times.
 This is quite normal.

 ### Model testing